 Fact #2 – Apples Are Grown by People All over the World

 Of the total number of fruits grown all over the world, apples account for 15% of this number.

 Apples have quite many varieties, around 2500 different types.

 Fact #4 – The First Apples Were Grown in Asia

-Yes, the first apple fruits were planted in Kazakhstan, central Asia.
+Yes, the first apple fruit was planted in Kazakhstan, central Asia.
 After that, they spread all over the world in stages.

-Fact #5 – Today, Apples Are Planted More in China
+Fact #5 – Today, Apples Are Planted the Most in China

-China has the majority of apples being planted being responsible for 49% in the whole world.
+China has the majority of the apple production, being responsible for 49% of the world apple production.

 Fact #6 – Apples Are Used for Various Purposes

-61% of apples in the world are eaten fresh while 21% of apples are used in apple juice and cider.
-The remaining 18% is used in Apple products which vary all over.
+Around 61% of apples in the world are eaten fresh, while 21% of apples are used in apple juice and cider.
+The remaining 18% is used for different products such as cosmetics, medicine, and others.